Springs with Forced Displacement#

 ###ANSWER HERE

-Now we want to go ahead and generate a \(x_i(t)\) for every forcing function in the list separately and then let \(x(t) = \sum_i x_i(t)\).
-You need the initial conditions of all of your terms to sum to the initial conditions for \(x(t)\) (i.e. [1,1]); I think the easiest way to do this is to make the first term have these initial conditions and the other to have \([0,0]\).
-Go ahead and compute all the \(x_i(t)\) and plot them to give \(x(t)\).
-Check that the \(x(t)\) that you get out is the same \(x(t)\) when you decomposed it into periodic forcing functions.
+Generate a \(x_i(t)\) for every delta forcing function in the list separately and then let \(x(t) = \sum_i x_i(t)\).
+Check that the \(x(t)\) that you get out is the same \(x(t)\) you got when you decomposed it into periodic forcing functions.

 ###ANSWER HERE